betajaen/apk-cruise/README.md

 * Was able to play the entire game from start to finish with no errors.
 * Some palette errors during cut scene, or switching screens.
 * Some walkboxes errors have been noticed.
+* Performance problems with heavy sprites and/or polygons.
+* Crashing when compiled with optimisations.
 * No Music/Audio

 ### SDL2